Skyteens/depth_colourisation/README.md

 Feel free to use the google colab notebook to see the results.

-Test images are from the COCO dataset
+Test images are from the COCO dataset, further training will be done to try improve quality of results

 More information and data will be released later